google/tensorstore/docs/python/indexing.rst

    >>> a[4]
    Traceback (most recent call last):
        ...
-   IndexError: Checking bounds of constant output index map for dimension 0: Index 4 is outside valid range (-inf, 4)
+   IndexError: OUT_OF_RANGE: Checking bounds of constant output index map for dimension 0: Index 4 is outside valid range (-inf, 4)...

 While implicit bounds do not constrain indexing operations, the bounds will still be checked by any subsequent read or write operation, which